Chapter 4: Construction Details, Section 66: Corrugated Metal Pipe

 - For information about concrete backfill and slurry cement backfill, refer to Section

 4-61, “Drainage Facilities—General,” of this manual.

-- Be particularly alert to ensure the required type and thickness of pipe at each location.
+- Be particularly alert to assure the required type and thickness of pipe at each location.
 To avoid galvanic corrosion, do not allow the combination of steel and aluminum in any installation.

 - Note whether the ends of pipe have been reinforced where required.
 Where pipe terminates at a structure, require the end of the pipe to be flush with the face or interior surface.

-- As shown on Sheet D88 in the Standard Plans, ensure minimum fill conditions are met for construction loads on culverts.
+- As shown on Sheet D88, "Construction Loads on Culverts," in the Standard Plans, verify that minimum fill conditions are met for construction loads on culverts.

 Suggested levels of inspection for typical work activities are:

 - Benchmark inspection of bedding and pipe installation